- 1h 20m

 The Bursteins are survivors, and so we hear about their trivial conquests rather than about the much more substantial contributions to Yiddish theater of, say, Maurice Schwartz and Ida Kaminska (or groups like Artef).
 Even in Israel of the 1960s it was much more interesting to go to Yiddish programs presented by Dzigan, Shumacher, Segal and Rodensky, than to the miserable productions of this tired bunch.
 Much time is wasted in `the Komediant' on the insignificant `career' of Mike Bursteyn, the ventriloquist Susan, Susan's wedding celebration, and similar marginalia.

 Bursteyn's complaints in the movie about hostility to Yiddish by Israeli authorities are grossly exaggerated.
 Israel of the 1950s and 1960s had Yiddish newspapers and Yiddish theater.
 The official radio station (`Kol Yisrael') had two Yiddish broadcasts every day.
 Somehow, scores of Yiddish performers managed to work and make a living in Israel at that period in spite of the alleged `hostility'.
-In general, the relative lack of success of Lux/Burstein in Israel was due to the low quality of their acts, not the `inugim' tax.
-When they finally had good material, as in the `Megille Lider,' the Bursteins experienced great success.
+In general, the relative lack of success of Lux/Burstein in Israel was due to the low quality of their acts, not the `inugim' tax and similar excuses.
+When the Bursteins finally had good material, as in the `Megille Lider,' they experienced great success.

 It is regrettable that `the Komediant' would now become in the mind of many the `historical' record of Yiddish theater on film.
 Yiddish Theater was much deeper, interesting, and multi-layered than this not terribly important tribute to this not terribly important family.